 For example, changes to the client-side application, such as changes to the element identifiers, additions or modifications of UI widgets can impact capture and replay of the client-side UI.
-Identifying these changes via IBM Tealeaf UI Capture in a Development environment facilitates faster resolution and a better replay experience once the application is deployed in the Production environment.
+Identifying these changes via Tealeaf UI Capture in a Development environment facilitates faster resolution and a better replay experience once the application is deployed in the Production environment.

-You can also use IBM Tealeaf UI Capture privacy rules configuration to identify and protect sensitive client data before deployment to the live site.
+You can also use Tealeaf UI Capture privacy rules configuration to identify and protect sensitive client data before deployment to the live site.

-By including IBM Tealeaf as part of the main development effort for your web application, UI Capture can be integrated into the change management and scheduled maintenance processes for your enterprise.
+By including Tealeaf as part of the main development effort for your web application, UI Capture can be integrated into the change management and scheduled maintenance processes for your enterprise.